However, Singulair has severe side effects related to mood, which have caused controversy in recent years.

-It can also relieve symptoms of seasonal allergies and indoor and outdoor allergies, and it can prevent exercise-induced bronchospasm in adults and children aged 6 years or more.
+The drug can also provide relief for seasonal, indoor, and outdoor allergies.
+It can also prevent exercise-induced bronchospasm in adults and children aged 6 years or older.

 How does it work?